rohan-v8rma/Java-Juggernaut/README.md

 - It cannot be instantiated since there is no definition for certain methods, but it can have constructors, that can be called using `super()` by the sub-classes.
 - It can have static methods.
 - It can have `final` methods which will force the subclass not to change the body of the method.
-- If you are extending an abstract class that has an abstract method, you must either provide the implementation of the method or make this class `abstract`.
+- If you are extending an abstract class that has an abstract method, you must either provide the implementation of the method or make the new class `abstract`, as well.

 ### Interfaces (100% Abstraction)